 Date Written: March 16, 2019

 A fundamental question for corporate bankruptcy law is why it exists in the first place.
-To put it another way, why do we have special rules that apply only in financial distress?
+Why are there special rules that apply only in financial distress?
 The conventional law-and-economics answer—known as the Creditors’ Bargain Theory—identifies two core purposes of bankruptcy law: recreating a hypothetical ex ante bargain and respecting creditors’ nonbankruptcy entitlements.

-In the United States, the pursuit of this bankruptcy purpose takes the form of a structured framework for ex post renegotiation of incomplete contracts.
-This framework—grounded in Chapter 11 of the United States Bankruptcy Code—imposes judicial oversight and allocates bargaining power in an attempt to minimize hold-up among those with interests in a distressed firm.
-In a sense, Chapter 11 puts in place guardrails that give the parties room to bargain while keeping them from taking positions that veer toward extreme hold up.
-This framework—which is not based on any hypothetical ex ante bargain and gives no special deference to nonbankruptcy entitlements—is the fundamental attribute of Chapter 11, and its sole purpose is to solve the incomplete contracting problem.
+In the United States, Chapter 11 of the Bankruptcy Code implements this purpose in the form of a framework for ex post renegotiation of incomplete contracts.
+This framework imposes judicial oversight and allocates bargaining power to minimize hold up among those with interests in a distressed firm.
+In a sense, it puts in place guardrails that give the parties room to bargain while keeping them from engaging in extreme forms of hold up.
+While this framework is not based on any hypothetical ex ante bargain and gives no special deference to nonbankruptcy entitlements, it is the fundamental attribute of Chapter 11.

 Keywords: bankruptcy, corporate reorganization, chapter 11, creditors' bargain, corporate law, incomplete contracts, negotiation